@cluster_defaults

 Value | string |

-Dictionary URI used for the globally shared GeoDB.
+Configuration for the globally shared GeoDB dict.
 This typically points to Cassandra.

 Cluster: Applies to both Proxy and Backend.